Eun/frwd/README.md

 docker run ... --publish 80:80 --publish 443:443 --publish 22:22 ...
 ```
 This, however, will drop the tcp functionalty.
-Instead of publishing all ports that you want to use for tcp mode the `--network host` option can be used to automatically
+Instead of publishing all ports that you want to use for tcp mode, the `--network host` option can be used to automatically
 expose all ports *frwd* listens on.
 Notice that this could conflict with your sshd setting.